Powerlearnproject/se-day1-assignment-l-hjab/README.md

  Who is the current president of Kenya?

 Clarity: The clear prompt specifies what is being asked (the current president).
-Specific Details: States the name of the country (current president of akaenya).
+Specific Details: States the name of the country (current president of kenya).
 Concise: The additional details provide a clear statement without being overly complicated